 The district’s objective was to have a building that would not only support their educational programs, but also serve as a community center for after school activities.
 DMR’s design team accomplished these goals by creating individualized learning communities, each with their own identity, in addition to developing a unique access to those areas that would be utilized by community programs after hours.
 The exterior design of the building was also given special attention so that it would complement the surrounding residential setting.

-In addition to meeting all of the goals for the district’s educational and community facility, the school achieved LEED Silver Certification.
-It was the first LEED Silver public school in New Jersey and the first LEED Certified building in Bergen County.
+Carlstadt Elementary School achieved LEED Silver Certification and was the first LEED Silver public school in New Jersey and the first LEED Certified building in Bergen County.